Bằng Kiều: 2004–present

 He collaborates with Thúy Nga Productions.
 He often appears in Paris By Night including 80, 85, 86, 88, 91, 96, 98, 99, and 100, singing and acting.

 At the end of February 2008, after 4-year living in America, he and family visited Vietnam.
 He shared that he was "so happy" but did not perform or give interviews, saying, "[I[ don't know what to say right now".
 During this visit, he attended music shows in the audience.
 Touched by the enthusiasm of the audience, he stated, "hopefully I could perform for Vietnamese audience in Vietnam".

 Despite this, that same year, Thúy Nga paired him Minh Tuyết as a duet pair and partner.
 This immediately paid off when they released their first duet album, Bởi Vì Anh Yêu Em for Paris by Night 93, catching everyone's attention.
 At the time, Thúy Nga Productions did not have any idea that they would sing together at all.
 After that, they appeared and paired in many Paris by Night shows, concerts, and CD/albums together, and many fans praised them as the "perfect duo".

 In March 2010, he again visited Vietnam for the birthday party of singer Hong Nhung.
 Afterward, during a visit to Phnom Penh in December 2011, he and his family visited Vietnam.
 He held a fan meeting at Club Passion in Hanoi that was so crowded that the police canceled the event after 15 minutes.
 On 25 September 2012, he and singer Khánh Ly were authorized to perform in Vietnam by Bureau of Art Performance, which lasted until December same year.
 His first live show in Vietnam came the following month, involving him and his duet partner Minh Tuyết.

-In 2024, Bằng Kiều confirmed his participation in the reality television program "Anh trai vượt ngàn chông gai" (Call Me by Fire) alongside 32 other male artists.
+In 2024, Bằng Kiều confirmed his participation in the reality television program Call Me by Fire alongside 32 other male artists.